ivanvorobei/SPFakeBar/README.md

 # SPFakeBar

 Very similar to original Navigation Bar.
 Full customisable - height, buttons and many other.
 Used it as simple view.
 Not support transition and native nack button.
 You can download example [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) or [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) apps from AppStore.
 It apps used `SPFakeBar`.
-<br>If you like the project, do not forget to **put star ★**
+If you like the project, do not forget to **put star ★**

 ### Preview